markhork8s/markhor/README.md

 # Security concerns
 ## Confused deputy attack
 Should not be possible since, thanks to the MAC (Message Authentication Code) that SOPS includes in its files, it is not possible to alter their content -even the parts which are unencrypted-.
-Also, the program creates the Seccret only in the same namespace where the MarkhorSecret was created.

 # Limitations:
 Due to how k8s marshals the applied configurations, comments will not persist in the final output.